Amaju Pinnick slammed for 'mismanagement' of Nigeria Football Federation funds | Goal.com

 "Even the Aiteo Cup, referees who officiated the tournament two years ago have not been paid and they collected billions from the sponsors, how can they be cleared?"

-Although Fifa frowns at government interference in football, the administrator wants the Confederation of African Football vice president to be probed as there are unpretentious evidences.
+Although Fifa frowns at government interference in football, the administrator wants the Confederation of African Football 1st vice-president to be probed as there are unpretentious evidences.

 He added: "The minister keeps saying it that a panel set up by the federal government has indicted somebody with mismanagement and misappropriation of funds.
 When the case gets to court you know what will happen with Fifa."